syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ![Icon size customization Blazor Icon Component](./images/icons/icon-size.png)

-> The `Size` property is applicable only when defining the icon using `Name` property.
+> The `Size` property is applicable only when defining the icon using the `Name` property.
 Otherwise, use [IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfIcon.html#Syncfusion_Blazor_Buttons_SfIcon_IconCss) property to customize the icon.

 ### Tooltip for icons

-`Title` property used to set title attribute for the icon to improve accessibility with screen readers and shows a tooltip on mouseover.
+`Title` property is used to set title attribute for the icon to improve accessibility with screen readers and shows a tooltip on mouseover.
 The following example code displays tooltip text for appropriate icons.

 ```cshtml
 @using Syncfusion.Blazor.Buttons